ibm-cloud-docs/cephaas/getting-started-sdks.md

 ## Running the Code Example
 {: #sdk-gs-run}

-To run the code sample, copy the code blocks above and run the following:
+To run the code sample, copy the preceding code blocks and run the following command.

 ``` sh
 go run go_example.go